Subscribe to WebSocket Notifications#

 Important

-To subscribe to a Resource, you must authenticate as a user with access to the Resource.
+To subscribe to a Resource, you must authenticate as a user with Read to the Resource.
 For details on user authentication, see Authentication.

-When subscribing to a Container, the application receives notifications when files are added or deleted from the Container as well as when the Container itself is created or deleted.
+When subscribing to a Container, the application receives notifications when the Container is created, deleted, or modified (such as when files are added or removed from the Container)

 Example#